czhangy/UCLA-CS-Electives/Sci-Tech/LING-120B/notes.md

     - Pronouns: you, me, us, him
     - R-expressions: John, the professor, etc.
   - Quick note on notation:
-    - Syntacticians will sometimes abbreviate two sentences that are otherwise identifical, but have different indices
+    - Syntacticians will sometimes abbreviate two sentences that are otherwise identical, but have different indices
     - The two possible indices are separated by a slash and the index that would make the sentence ungrammatical is marked with an asterisk
   - Principle A: Anaphors
     - Seems that unlike pronouns and R-expressions, anaphors need a co-referential `DP` in the same sentence (we'll call this `DP` the antecedent or binder)